 500.900: Severability

-The provisions of 935 CMR 500.000 are severable.
+The provisions of 935 CMR 500.000: Adult Use of Marijuana are severable.
 If a court of competent jurisdiction declares any section, subsection, paragraph, or provision unconstitutional or invalid, the validity of the remaining provisions shall not be affected.

 REGULATORY AUTHORITY